Kollam: Battle of Quilon

 The Battle of Quilon was fought in 1809 between a troop of the Indian kingdom of Travancore led by the then Dalawa (prime minister) of Travancore, Velu Thampi Dalawa and the British East India Company led by Colonel Chalmers at Cantonment Maidan in Quilon.
 The battle lasted for only six hours and was the result of the East India Company's invasion of Quilon and their garrison situated near the Cantonment Maidan.
 The company forces won the battle while all the insurrectionist who participated in the war were court-martialed and subsequently hanged at the maidan.

 Travancore Rule

 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad based in present-day Malappuram district.
-Later, Venad Kingdom was completely merged with the Kingdom of Travancore during the rein of Marthanda Varma and Kollam remained as the capital of Travancore Kingdom.
-Later on, the capital of Travancore was relocated to Thiruvananthapuram.

 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.
 The Government Secretariat was also situated in Kollam till the 1830s.
 It was moved to Thiruvananthapuram during the reign of Swathi Thirunal.

 Excavation at Kollam Port seabed

-Excavations are going on at Kollam Port premises since February 2014 as the team has uncovered arrays of antique artifacts, including Chinese porcelain and coins.
+Excavations have gone on at Kollam Port premises since February 2014.
+The team has uncovered arrays of antique artifacts, including Chinese porcelain and coins.
 A Chinese team with the Palace Museum, a team from India with Kerala Council for Historical Research (KCHR) discovered Chinese coins and artifacts that show trade links between Kollam and ancient China.